pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 +++

-Now that we know our model logp can be entirely compiled to JAX, we can use the handy {mod}`pymc.sampling_jax` module to sample our model using the pure JAX sampler implemented in NumPyro.
+Now that we know our model logp can be entirely compiled to JAX, we can use the handy {func}`pymc.sampling_jax.sample_numpyro_nuts` to sample our model using the pure JAX sampler implemented in NumPyro.

 ```{code-cell} ipython3
 with model: